tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 By delving into the inner workings of both the WGPU backend and the autodiff backend, we've gained a deeper understanding of these systems.

 While extending a backend may be harder than working with straightforward tensors, the benefits can be worth it.
-This approach empowers you to craft custom models with greater control over execution, and potentially optimize the performance of your models.
+This approach enables the crafting of custom models with greater control over execution, which can potentially greatly enhance the performance of your models.

-It's worth noting that while the manual fusion of operations can be valuable, our future plans include the development of a backend extension that will automate this process.
+It is worth noting that while the manual fusion of operations can be valuable, our future plans include the development of a backend extension that will automate this process.
-As we conclude this guide, we hope you've gained insights into the world of backend extensions, enabling you to unleash the full potential of your projects.
+As we conclude this guide, we hope that you have gained insights into Burn's world of backend extensions, and that it will help you to unleash the full potential of your projects.